American Heart Association Instructor Courses

 BLS CPR/Heartsaver Instructor Section

-- Step 1: Attend the instructor screening course, the candidate will be tested on your CPR knowledge.
+- Step 1: Have the AHA BLS certification.
+Attend the instructor screening course, the candidate will be tested on your CPR knowledge.
 You will be issued a version of the BLS Provider written test and you will demonstrate your skills in 1 and 2 rescuer adult, child and infant CPR, use of an AED and use of airway devices including a pocket mask and a bag valve mask.
 As an instructor candidate, you will need to pass the skills test unassisted and pass the written test with a minimum score of 92% or better.
-Once the testing process is completed, assuming you pass the testing, you will be issued your instructor manual and Payment is due at the end of Step 1.
-If you do not pass the screening or written exam with a 92% or better, the instructor course ends for you and you forfeit the $55 testing fee (paid in advance).
+Once the testing process is completed, assuming you pass the testing.
+If you do not pass the screening or written exam with a 92% or better, the instructor course ends and we reschedule you for a future course.

 The process for becoming a CPR instructor takes time and patience.
 We are with you ever step of the way and will always offer you help.
+You must start Step 4 student teaching within 90 days of your instructor course and you must complete the entire process within 6 months of the start of your instructor class.
+If you do not complete the course or you lose interest within the allotted time, your instructorship will end and no refund is provided.
 If you have questions, please call the office at 973-694-2893.

 American Heart Association ACLS/PALS Instructor Courses